semantic-release-plus/semantic-release-plus/packages/srp/docs/recipes/release-workflow/pre-releases.md

 To do so we need to merge our changes made on `alpha` into `beta`.
 There should be no conflict as `alpha` is strictly ahead of `master`.

-Once the merge commit is pushed to `beta`, **semantic-release** will publish the pre-release version `3.0.0-beta.1` on the dist-tag `@beta`, which allow us to run our integration tests.
+Once the merge commit is pushed to `beta`, **semantic-release-plus** will publish the pre-release version `3.0.0-beta.1` on the dist-tag `@beta`, which allow us to run our integration tests.

 The Git history of the repository is now: